All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Anti-Doping Considerations

-GLP-1 receptor agonists are not currently on WADA's prohibited list.
-However, athletes subject to anti-doping testing should verify their medication's status with their sport's governing body before use, as rules can change.
+GLP-1 receptor agonists aren't currently on WADA's prohibited list.
+But athletes subject to anti-doping testing should verify their medication's status with their sport's governing body before use, as rules can change.
 Always declare all medications during testing.

 Frequently Asked Questions